Music at Copthill

 This notice should be sent, in writing to email@example.com

-Speech and Drama at Copthill
+Speech and drama

 The Peterborough Drama Festival occurs during March.
 This event gives pupils the opportunity to perform in front of an audience and to watch the work of other drama students in the area.
 Parents and friends are welcome to attend and to be part of the audience.
 Entry into the Peterborough Drama Festival is completely voluntary and older pupils may choose freely which classes they wish to enter.
-The LAMDA Examinations take place in June at Copthill, with a visiting examiner, due to the large number of entries.
+The LAMDA examinations take place in June at Copthill, with a visiting examiner, due to a large number of entries.
 Once again, this is entirely voluntary.
 Pupils are entered on the basis of age and ability.
 The examinations are on a one to one basis only, with no audience.
 The examiner writes a report and the exam results follow at a later date.
-Alternatively, some pupils may opt to take Speech and Drama but not to appear in Drama Festivals or take LAMDA examinations.
+Alternatively, some pupils may opt to take speech and drama but not to appear in Drama Festivals or take LAMDA examinations.

 Lessons are rotated as much as possible depending on the length of time a teacher is in school.
 This will include lesson and break times.
 Lessons can only be fixed for pupils on the SEN register or for specific academic need in Year 5 and 6 to ensure fairness for all pupils.
-Speech & Drama lessons are usually shared with another pupil from the same year group.
+Speech & drama lessons are usually shared with another pupil from the same year group.

 For any music or speech and drama queries please email Mrs Flynn, our Music Administrator at: firstname.lastname@example.org